z0link/terraform-provider-stepca/docs/resources/certificate.md

 ## Behavior

-`stepca_certificate` is a create-only resource.
-Terraform stores the issued certificate in state so it can be referenced elsewhere, but it cannot update or revoke the certificate in the CA. The provider re-reads the certificate by serial number when possible and removes it from state if the CA reports it has been revoked or replaced.
+`stepca_certificate` stores the issued certificate in state so it can be referenced elsewhere.
+When the CSR changes or the `force_rotate` flag is toggled, the provider sends the CSR to `/sign` again and overwrites the stored certificate.
+The provider also re-reads the certificate by serial number when possible and removes it from state if the CA reports it has been revoked or replaced.
 Running `terraform destroy` deletes the resource from state only; you must revoke the certificate manually if necessary.